all Science worksheets by Subject

 Cut out these dragon, fairy and owl shadow puppets to use in storytelling, while also learning about the properties of light and dark when a light source is blocked by an object.

-A worksheet to encourage children to think about objects and whether they use magnets.
+A worksheet designed to prompt children to think about the life cycles of plants and animals.